CS504070 — Service-Oriented Architecture

 • Cấu trúc báo cáo QT2, Cuối kỳ

-• Phiếu chấm điểm QT2, Giữa kỳ, Cuối kỳ
+• Phiếu chấm điểm (RUBRIC) QT2, Giữa kỳ, Cuối kỳ

 • Attendance Records: